 - The ploidy of chromosomes determines the expression of gametophyte or sporophyte generation.

 - Sex chromosomes determine sex of the individuals.

 - Crossing over and aberrations of chromosomes introduce variations in population.

 - They transmit hereditary information from generation to generation.

 I hope that this video over chromosomes was helpful.
 Be sure to check out our next video over DNA and RNA.
-If you enjoyed this video then give us a thumbs up, and subscribe to our channel for future help.

 See you guys next time!